infobloxopen/cni-infoblox/README.md

 ------------

 If you get a message ``` Cloud Network Automation License not available or Infoblox WAPI user not having sufficient permissions.``` in the cni-infoblox-daemon log then you have to check for the
-"Cloud Network Automation License" has aplied and also check for sufficient permissions for the "Infoblox WAPI User" as given in the prerequisite.
+"Cloud Network Automation License" has applied and also check for sufficient permissions for the "Infoblox WAPI User" as given in the prerequisite.